Forensic Archaeology and Forensic Anthropology

 Forensic anthropology is the application of analytical skills pertaining to a body/skeleton within a forensic context.
 These analytical skills include:

 - understanding the processes and effects of decay on the body

-- extracting information pertaining to age, sex, stature and pathology
+- extracting information pertaining to age, sex, stature, ancestry and pathology

 Forensic archaeologists and forensic anthropologists are often employed together to search, excavate (if necessary) and recover human remains.